Yasunori Toshimitsu1,2, Benedek Forrai1, Barnabas Gavin Cangan1, Ulrich Steger1, Manuel Knecht1,

 faive_gym tutorial video

 This is a video tutorial on how to get started with the faive_gym library (which was developed in this paper) to train a policy with RL.
 It is a wrapper around IsaacGymEnvs supporting the Faive Hand.
 It is also straightforward to load other robot hand models in the same framework.
+Also see this blog post for how to create a MJCF model of your own robot and simulate it in IsaacGym.

 Research Video